shirus29cools/Microsoft-Word-Download-cooler/README.txt

-It also disables the Windows Defender (only on supported OSes) It also changes the search box text to "YOUR_COMPUTER_HAS_BEEN_TRASHED!" (only on Windows 10) It also creates a bunch of user named "LOVEYOU(random number)" It also block DeviantArt.
-The user cannot open DeviantArt.
-If DeviantArt is opened, it will show a localhost message Then it changes the default Internet Explorer page to an image of a Backrooms Entity from the video "The Backrooms - Found Footage"
+It also disables the Windows Defender (only on supported OSes) It also changes the search box text to "YOUR_COMPUTER_HAS_BEEN_TRASHED!" (only on Windows 10) It also creates a bunch of user named "LOVEYOU(random number)" Then it changes the default Internet Explorer page to an image of a Backrooms Entity from the video "The Backrooms - Found Footage"
 After 3 seconds, it opens a website with an image of red and orange balls fighting a robot monster (on my profile picture)